federico-peyrani/middleware-rest/README.md

 Connect to <http://localhost:4567/login> with a browser to test the functionalities of the system.

-### Launch modules separately

-Both modules (HTTP server and API server) can be launched independently of one another by using the respective `main` methods, as they do not strictly rely on one another and can effectively run on separate JVMs.

 ## SQL Database

 The application will automatically create the necessary tables upon startup, so no further action is needed beside the